mohamad-m2/federated-learning/README.md

 5. other ideas can also be exploited

 ### notes
-- there is a powerpoint presentation (it is a bit old) for the project but it contains a lot of description and information.
 - when **alpha** `the parameter controlling heteroginity among clients` is not specified, it is equal to 1 (default value) *you can encouter that sometimes in the name of image files or inside the presentation*
 - sorry for the image names